Technology / Networking

 How to Add RIPng to IPv6

+RIPng (or RIP next generation) is how we'll inform R1 of R3's other IPv6 networks and interfaces.
 RIPng in IPv6 is different in configuration than IPv4's RIP.
 Instead, we go to interface configuration mode and simply tell each interface, "Participate in interface configuration and the RIP-routing process."
-You also name the routing process and it can be whatever you want.
-By instructing the interfaces and naming the routing process, that route dynamically spawns and becomes created.
+Once configured, RIPng takes care of advertising routes it knows about and creating new routers that it learns from its neighbors.

 Start by entering configuration mode in R1's console: